telerik/ajax-docs/controls/notification/appearance-and-styling/animation.md

 You can define how long the animation will take by setting the **AnimationDuration** property.
 Its value is set in milliseconds.
 This property takes effect only if the **Animation** property is set to a value, different than **None** (which is the default).
 The default value of the **AnimationDuration** property itself is 500 milliseconds.

-For a live demonstration showing notifications with all possible combinations of values see[Configurator](http://demos.telerik.com/aspnet-ajax/notification/examples/configurator/defaultcs.aspx).
+For a live demonstration showing notifications with all possible combinations of values see the [Notification Configurator Live Demo](http://demos.telerik.com/aspnet-ajax/notification/examples/configurator/defaultcs.aspx).

 # See Also